box/developer.box.com/content/pages/ai-dev-zone/index.md

-Box AI Developer Zone features interactive demos you can use to try out Box AI API: create prompts, explore use cases, and play with the sample code
+Box AI Developer Zone features interactive demos you can use to try out Box AI API: create prompts, view use cases, and explore sample code.
   </HeroImage>
 </Centered>